asyncapi/website/pages/blog/conference-2023.md

 ##  Attendance

 Though you may have an idea of how the attendance went, the best takeaway is that we had time to network, connect, and learn during the conferences.
 Being our first year, we did fairly well regarding attendance numbers.
-We had 230+ individuals who attended in person, and our conference livestream received over 820 views.
+We had 225+ individuals who attended in person, and two of our events were live-streamed, receiving over 820+ views.

-In addition, we had an AsyncAPI vendor-neutral booth in Paris, where people could learn about the specification and promote the conference.
+In addition,  during our time in Paris, we also organized an `API Specs and Standards`` booth, where we held discussions with people about APIs while promoting the conference.

 ## Who Made AACoT'23 Possible